- Phone: Mondays, 19:00, Hamaker: 146.85 – 118.8

 Klamath ARES began conducting digital nets in 2018 with a KB2KB packet net.
 In 2019 we began conducting a weekly Winlink net using the Check-In Form.

-Beginning in 2020 Klamath ARES will bring back the packet KB2KB net and add an APRS message net and a JS8CALL net.
+Beginning in 2020 Klamath ARES will add an APRS message net and a JS8CALL net.
 All appropriately licensed hams are welcome to check in to the weekly digital nets.
 Digital Net times and procedures are listed below.

 Winlink is the easiest digital net to check in to.
 You may check-in via any mode including telnet at any time during the week Monday through Friday.